wy1iu/MHE/README.md

 ### Introduction

-The repository contains the tensorflow implementation of Minimum Hyperspherical Energy (MHE) and SphereFace+.
+The repository contains the tensorflow implementation of Minimum Hyperspherical Energy (MHE) and Caffe implementation of SphereFace+.
 The code will be released shortly.

 ### Citation